Mr.

 contain a four to five minute presentation to the class.

-organizing and constructing these projects in class; please bring any possible
+organizing and starting the construction of these projects in class; please bring any possible

 materials.
-On October 20th, there will be an optional due date for
+Submitting the work early will be considered an optional due date for

-This project is due on Wednesday, October 21st..
+This project is due on Friday, October 25th. or Monday, October 28th.
+Your

 of completing a quality project, is submitting it on time.